K2Lin-Daniel/K2Lin_Crypto_MKII/README.md

 # K2Lin_Crypto_MKII

 The improved version of K2Lin Crypto has a nice UI.
 The same is the implementation of RSA encryption on C#.

+#Features
+The main function is to realize RSA asymmetric encryption, which allows you to transmit confidential data in an insecure transmission environment.
+**Multi-language support**
+(currently supports Chinese and English) o(*￣▽￣*)ブ **Save and import key pairs.** allowing you to keep a static key pair.
+Until you need it.(optional two-step verification encryption for selection.)